The way employees learn at work is rapidly changing.

 Not to be confused with collaborative learning, peer learning is an approach that has been around for centuries.
 Unlike traditional instruction, where the teacher is the only one imparting knowledge, peer learning allows students to learn from each other, which means that everyone is a teacher and everyone is a learner.

-It’s beneficial in the classroom because it encourages active participation and helps build relationships between students.
+Peer to peer training is beneficial in the classroom because it encourages active participation and helps build relationships between students.
 But this same concept is what makes peer learning such a powerful tool for employees at work.

-Peer learning translates into the workplace
+How peer learning translates into the workplace

 In the workplace, peer learning is all about collaboration.
 It promotes a sense of camaraderie among employees as they learn from each other and develop their skills together.